Kong/insomnia/DEVELOPMENT.md

 This is just a brief summary of Insomnia's current technical debt.

 - Loading large responses (~20 MB) can crash the app on weaker hardware.
-- An in-memory duplicate of the local DB is stored in Redux.
 - Bundling `libcurl` (native module) has caused many weeks of headaches trying to get builds working across Windows, Mac, and Linux.
 More expertise here is definitely needed.
 - All input fields that support features like templating or code completion are actually [CodeMirror](https://codemirror.net/6/) instances.
 This isn't really debt, but may affect things going forward.
 - Use of `libcurl` means Insomnia can't run in a web browser and can't support bidirectional socket communication.